INVESTIGATION: Inside Story of Christmas Eve killings in Plateau

 PREMIUM TIMES interviewed residents including the native Ron people and Fulanis in the community.

-Mrs Mahanan said she did not see the shooters.
+Mrs Sidi said she did not see the shooters.
 “The gunshots were coming from this side,” she said, gesturing to Fulani settlements located behind her house.

 “I identified them because I was in the church.
 In the church, the distance is not up to 100 metres that I saw them.
 Four of them came around the church premises.
 Thank God nobody was in the church at that moment because we all had to run away from church.
 I identified two but the others, I don’t know them.
 I so much believe they came with others,” he said.

-Note: Editor’s Note: This story was updated by changing the names of two of the central characters who raised concerns for their safety after the story was published